 By Sanjay Hegde and Pranjal Kishore

-Sanjay Hegde is a Senior Advocate and Commentator.
+Sanjay Hegde is a Senior Advocate.

 Pranjal Kishore is a Delhi-based lawyer.